ZacharyShonk/LoCoBot/README.md

 # LoCoBot
 A project to get LoCoBot running in 2025 via modified scripts and setup.
+Created by two highschoolers.

 ## Setup
 In this repository there is a "setup.py" and "KobukiSetup.sh" file.
 Both of these files will help with setting up the robot.